mattmaring/A320-family-fuel-model/README.md

 - no air-conditioning/anti-ice
 - landing weight 121254.24 lbs (55,000 kg)

-  All of these assumptions may can be compensated for with additional calculations
+  All of these assumptions may be compensated for with additional calculations

 Model limitations:
 - maximum range 3100nm ground distance, flights beyond this distance are currently NOT supported